Therapy (Anne-Marie album): Composition

 Therapy was described by music critics as a genre-hopping pop album that draws influence from trance, indie, electronic, trap, UK garage, and pop rock.
 The opener, "x2", begins as a soulful song before turning into a revenge track.
 Lead single "Don't Play" was described as a 2-step-influenced UK garage track about heartache.
 "Kiss My (Uh-Oh)", a collaboration with Little Mix, was described as a calypso-pop number that was compared to the works of Beyoncé.
 It samples "Never Leave You (Uh Oooh, Uh Oooh)" by Lumidee.
 "Who I Am" was described as a pop song with lyrics of defiance and self-acceptance.
 "Unlovable", a collaboration with Rudimental, is a "fist-pumping" dance track.
 "Beautiful" sees the singer detailing her own insecurities over what NME described as swaying percussion.
 The tracks "Tell Your Girlfriend" and "Better Not Together" both contain lyrics about turning heartbreak into self-confidence.
 The title track serves as the closer for the album, being a trop-pop number.

 Promotion

 Dysfunctional Tour

-On 28 May 2021, Anne-Marie announced the Dysfunctional Tour, scheduled to take place from 3 to 11 May 2022 and 26 November to 7 December 2022.
-The tour locations were also announced, with the singer performing in cities across Europe and North America.
-Tickets were released to the general public on 4 June at 10am BST, with the option of pre-sale tickets given to those who pre-ordered Therapy through the singers's official website.
-The pre-sale tickets were available from 2 to 4 September (for the London and Leeds shows only).
+On 28 May 2021, Anne-Marie announced the Dysfunctional Tour, scheduled to take place from 3 to 11 May 2022 across cities in United Kingdom and Ireland.
+Tickets were released to the general public on 4 June at 10 am BST, with the option of pre-sale tickets given to those who pre-ordered Therapy through the singer's official website.
+The pre-sale tickets were available from 2 to 4 June (for the London and Leeds shows only).
+North American dates were announced on 30 November 2021.
+European shows were announced on 7 June 2022, while the Asian leg of the tour was announced on 15 July 2022.

+In September 2022, venues announced that both European and North American legs of tour were cancelled due to the singer's scheduling conflict, however Anne-Marie did not issue an official statement.
+The tour ultimately ran for 2 legs and 11 shows, with Gracey, Billen Ted, and Mimi Webb appearing as supporting acts during the UK & Ireland leg.

+Tour dates

 Setlist

-This setlist comes from opening night in Dublin on 3 May 2022, it does not represent his setlist for the remainder of the tour.
+This setlist comes from opening night in Dublin on 3 May 2022, it does not represent the setlist for the remainder of the tour.